 Keep fighting the good fight with us.”

-David is not a “sustainability manager” in BrewDog, but the way he treated Maria and myself (who he did not originally know as authors and speakers) was in marked contrast to the arrogance we have faced when attempting to converse with many senior sustainability executives and managers from some of the largest brands and organisations in the world.
+David is not a “sustainability manager” in BrewDog, but the way he treated Maria and myself (who he did not originally know as authors and speakers) completed changed my view of who BrewDog were and what they were about.
 For me there is a deep authenticity in BrewDog, and you experience this not only in the two founders who have a huge amount of media visibility, but in everyone who is a part of the crew, in the head office and those who have responsibility in engaging investors, and all of those who work in the bars, creating such a welcoming and embracing experience.

 So this is sustainable growth, with an authentic and revolutionary CSR initiative.
 As Watt is at pains to explain, happy and engaged employees are absolutely vital for the success of any company, and at BrewDog they are both contributing to many different causes as well as benefitting directly from the growth.
 BrewDog have had the goal to be the best place to work for some years now, and they are a Living Wage employee, so the Unicorn Fund really underlines there commitment to that which they believe.